-Steamed Clams might be one of my favorite dishes to serve during the spring and summer months when the sun is out, legs are bronzed and people are excited to be outside and you want a light meal.
-It’s exceptionally delicious, especially when served with a loaf of toasted crusty bread, not to mention it’s an easy recipe but still manages to please a crowd.
+Steamed Clams might be one of my favorite dishes to serve during the summer when the sun is out, people are excited to be outside and you want a light meal.
+It’s exceptionally delicious, especially when served with a loaf of toasted crusty bread and a crisp glass of wine.

 Growing up in Arizona we never really ate any seafood – but ever since I moved to California I’ve embraced the seafood scene!
 I’m a regular at the seafood market down in Santa Monica and I’m always trying to find fun ways to serve up an easy seafood dish to a crowd.
 I have big dreams that one day I’ll do a major seafood bar (kinda like the bruschetta bar) with lobster, crabs, clams, mussels, scallops etc… but it’s going to be quite the undertaking.
 So until then, I’ll be swooning over these steamed clams!

 A bunch of cleaned clams that get steamed in a white wine and garlic mixture and then topped with bursts of freshness that come from the fresh chives!
 Then serve them up with a loaf of grilled bread – because while it might be acceptable in my mind to DRINK the cooking liquid, apparently it looks better it you sop it up with a bunch of toasty baguette to get all that flavor in your mouth!
 It looks gorgeous and complicated, but it honestly is one of the easiest recipes on my site!
 Whip it up, take all the credit, and let people fall over themselves to get seconds or thirds 🙂

 Steamed Clams with Garlic and Chives

 - 2 tablespoons butter

 - 2 shallots finely chopped

 - 1 tablespoon red pepper flakes

 - 1 cup dry white wine